any-docs/css/content/reference/values/ray/index.md

 {{EmbedLiveSample('Animating an element along the ray', '100%', 750)}}

-In the first two samples where `offset-path` is applied, notice the orientation of the shape without {{cssxref("offset-rotate")}} and with `offset-rotate`.
-Both these samples use the default {{cssxref("offset-position")}} value `normal`, and therefore, the path motion starts from `50% 50%`.
+In the first two samples where `offset-path` is applied, notice the orientation of the shape without `offset-rotate` and with `offset-rotate`.
+Both these samples use the default `offset-position` value `normal`, and therefore, the path motion starts from `50% 50%`.
 The last two `offset-path` samples show the impact of corner `<size>` values: `closest-corner` and `farthest-corner`.
 The `closest-corner` value creates a very short offset-path because the shape is already at the corner (`offset-position: auto`).
 The `farthest-corner` value creates the longest offset-path, going from the top-left corner of the containing block to the bottom-right corner.

 ## Specifications